cosmobobak/viridithas/README.md

 </div>

-Viridithas is a free and open source chess engine, that as of 2024-03-11 is the strongest chess program written in Rust, and the strongest chess program by a UK author.
+Viridithas is a free and open source chess engine, that as of 2024-08-22 is the strongest chess program written in Rust, and the strongest chess program by a UK author.
 These claims are based on my own personal tests and aggregate results from multiple public rating lists.
 If these claims are no longer true, it's likely due to the hard work of some of my friends in the chess-programming community, most likely the authors of [Stormphrax](https://github.com/Ciekce/Stormphrax) & [Black Marlin](https://github.com/jnlt3/blackmarlin).
+The Viridithas project prides itself on using original training data for its neural networks.

 Viridithas is a command-line program that can be used from the terminal or can communicate with a graphical user interface over the UCI protocol.

-For an overview of the features of Viridithas, see the [viri-wiki](wiki.md).
+For an overview of the features of Viridithas, see the [viri-wiki](https://cosmo.tardis.ac/2023/02/20/viri-wiki/).

 ## Building Viridithas